openui/open-ui/README.md

 # Standardized Controls
-A place to play around a little bit with controls to see if there is a better path forward
+The goal of this repo is to begin to standardize controls and components that ship natively within UAs.

 # Overview
-We've begun doing research into the state of web platform controls.
-There were many things that I knew anectdotally from my years of interactions with web developers.
-However, anectdotes don't inform the best path forward, so we've been digging deeper.

-This repo will be used to **explore** some of the primary controls shipped by browsers and how we could do this in a standardized manner (assuming this is possible).
-I'll continue to add buckets of issues, with sub-topics that have to be address in order for us to see this to fruition.
+This will be a central repro that will help track individual specifications that will make their start in WICG and then ultimately land the respective pieces in the necessary WGs.
+This central repo is being created for a few reasons:

+* Easy tracking of which ones we're actively investigating and their respective locations
+* Discuss issues that span all of the controls & components
+  * Where necessary we will close and direct these issues to the relevant WGs for discussion (eg: CSSWG, Web Components WG, WHATWG, TC39, etc)

 # How it will work
-We will take existing legacy controls and based on user feedback and testing we'll derive the top pain points to begin addressing them with new modern variants that address the needs of web developers.
+We will take existing legacy controls and based on user feedback and testing we'll derive the top pain points to begin addressing them with standardized solutions.
 As the pattern to bringing a new control to the platform becomes more clear, I'll continue to update these steps.

-Build each component with React, Vue, Angular, Lightning and web components.
-Detail what is missing.
-It would also be good to create an idealized version of what you would want the web components version to look like.

 # Key pillars for a solid control that web developers will use
 In discussions, customer & partner discussions, and surveys there are a few key aspects that we must deliver in order for the native components and controls that the platform delivers to be heavily utilized.
+All of these don't have to land at once, but need to be considered so we don't back ourselves into a corner and create yet another control/component that is unusable.

 * They need to be customizable
 * Extensibility needs to be possible